nathanael-e/minisip-ubuntu18.04/README.md

 minisip_textgui is located in "minisip/minisip/gui/textui/minisip_textui"

-The original respository can be found here https://github.com/csd/minisip
+The original respository can be found here https://github.com/csd/minisip and all credcit goes to the authors of this project.